GeeLaw/vecole-redux/docs/library/socket_wrappers.md

 Members:

 - Constructor `(SOCKET target)`: constructs the consumer with `target` as the socket.
-- `bool Send(unsigned sz, void const *buf) const`: sends the data of size `sz` pointed to by `buf`, returning whether the operation was successful.
+- `bool Send(size_t sz, void const *buf) const`: sends the data of size `sz` pointed to by `buf`, returning whether the operation was successful.
-- `bool Receive(unsigned sz, void *buf) const`: receives data of size `sz` and stores them in the region `buf`, returning whether the operation was successful.
+- `bool Receive(size_t sz, void *buf) const`: receives data of size `sz` and stores them in the region `buf`, returning whether the operation was successful.
 The call does not return until an error has occurred or the data of size `sz` have been received.
-- `bool Skip(unsigned sz) const`: ignores data of size `sz`.
+- `bool Skip(size_t sz) const`: ignores data of size `sz`.
 The call does not return until an error has occurred or the data of size `sz` have been ignore.
 On Windows, the implementation simply copies and discards the data.

 ## `SocketUnique` structure